Center for Public Service

 Undergraduate Tutor & Co-Founder

-Leo Greenberg is a senior at Yale College studying History and Philosophy.
-He completed Yale’s Directed Studies Humanities Intensive, leads Yale’s largest organization for politics & public speaking and has worked as a Sunday school teacher & writing tutor for high schoolers in New York City.
+Leo Greenberg is studying History and Philosophy at Yale College and a member of the class of 2026.
+He completed Yale’s Directed Studies Humanities Intensive, led Yale’s largest organization for politics and public speaking, and has worked as a Sunday school teacher & writing tutor for high school students in New York City.

 Brennan Columbia-Walsh